gravitational/careers/challenges/data-engineer/challenge-1.md

 build a data pipeline that processes and imports this data into a data warehouse, modeling it so that it can be queried and analyzed.

+The company sells a small catalog of widget SKUs.
+Sales reps are credited for the deals they close, and finance wants to understand product profitability and rep performance on a monthly basis.

 ## Design Doc

 Before writing any actual code, we ask that you write a brief design document.
-The design document should cover: your data model, pipeline architecture, your approach to data validation and PII handling, and implementation details where appropriate.
+The design document should cover: your data model, pipeline architecture, where each transformation happens and why, your approach to data validation and PII handling, and implementation details where appropriate.
+If you are targeting Level 4 or 5, also cover your plan for ingesting data that arrives in more than one batch over time.
+If you are targeting Level 5, also cover how you'd reconcile a later batch that isn't purely additive, including any schema changes.

 Include approaches you have evaluated and reasoning for picking the approach you're planning to go with.